Kruthiksp/Java8/README.md

         Group employees by department name.
         For each department, find the highest-paid employee.
         Return a Map<String, Employee> where key is department name, and value is the highest-paid employee of that department.
+17. You are given a list of Transaction objects.
+    Each transaction has: category, paymentMethod, amount.
+        Group the transactions by category.
+        Then group each category’s transactions by paymentMethod.
+        Sum the total amount spent per payment method per category.
 </pre>

 <h2>Bonus Problem Statements</h2>